gvwilson/thirdbit/src/fiction/makers-return/index.md

 forcing an unconvincing smile.
 "Why don't we head down to the mess and talk for a bit?"

-Five minutes later Violet put her spoon back in her stew and said, "I don't understand."
+Five minutes later Violet put her spoon back in her goop and said, "I don't understand."

 "Neither do I,"
 Captain Leung said,
 swallowing a mouthful of the warm beige goop the ark had made for them.
-"Our systems have suffered one minor breakdown after another, but we've always been able to patch things up.
+"Our systems have had one minor incident after another, but we've always been able to patch things up.
 This time, though…"
 He shook his head.